Accern/accern-python/docs/appendix/index.rst

 Field Filter Cookbook
 =====================

-Here is the cookbook of how to filter fields using REST api.
+Here is a cookbook of how to filter fields by using our REST API.

 .. code-block:: python